-What is renovation eviction letter?
+What is a renovation eviction letter?

-There are many situations in which the eviction letter for renovation is written.
+There are many situations in which an eviction letter for renovation is written.
 For example, when the landlord has to shoulder the burden of all renovation expenses and he does not have enough money, he can ask the tenant to evict the renovation.
 This letter is also written when the landlord is not happy with the tenant and does not want him to perform the renovation of the building.
-Regardless of why this letter is being written, the landlord must know in which situation he should write this letter.
+Regardless of why this letter is being written, the landlord must know in which situation he should write it.

 What is the objective behind writing the eviction letter for the renovation?

-- Add the address and contact details:
+Add the address and contact details:

 Just like any other formal letter, this letter should also include the name, contact details, and complete address of the landlord as well as the tenant.
-Without these details, this letter will be considered to be incomplete.
+Without these details, this letter will be considered incomplete.

 The landlord should understand that it is his right to make the tenant do the eviction.
-Therefore, you should tell the tenant that there can be many serious consequences that he might face in case he does not follow the instructions.
+Therefore, you should tell the tenant that there can be many serious consequences that he might face if he does not follow the instructions.
 One of the serious consequences is getting the tenancy contract terminated permanently or facing other serious legal actions.

-- Give reason of asking the eviction
+Give a reason for asking for the eviction

-- Give notice:
+Give notice:

-- Keep the letter short:
+Keep the letter short.

 Sample letter: